Antoniorios17/flask_app__jenkins_elastic_beanstalk/README.md

 # KuraLabs

 Deployment 3
 Build, test and deploy  a flask application on AWS Elastic Beanstalk.
 Automated pipeline with Jenkins

 ## Table of contents

-1. Pre-requisites
-2. Install jenkins
+1. Install jenkins
-3. Create A Pipeline Build On Jenkins
+2. Create A Pipeline Build On Jenkins
-4. Jenkins CI/CD Pipeline
+3. Jenkins CI/CD Pipeline
-5. Extract Build From EC2
+4. Extract Build From EC2
-6. Deploy Application to Elastic Beanstalk
+5. Deploy Application to Elastic Beanstalk
-7. System Design
+6. System Design

-## Pre-requisites

-Install pre-requisites

-Install python virtual environment sudo apt install python3.10-venv -y

-Install pip | python package manager sudo apt install python3-pip -y

-Install unzip
-sudo apt install unzip

 ## Install Jenkins